809 Fight For Awareness

 Erik was born and raised in the San Fernando Valley, and is a Pasadena City firefighter (Local 809).
 As he’s grown into his career, he’s developed the same passion for helping first responders as he has for those who call 9-1-1.
 As a father and husband, he wants nothing more than to grow old with his family and enjoy a long and healthy career, and he wishes the same for every first responder.

-Maggie was raised in Los Angeles and is an Associate Marriage and Family Therapist.
-As a fire wife and mom of two, she has unique insight into the lives of first responders, and she’s seen firsthand the toll the job can take on first responder families.
-This led her to work with the first responder and military communities, and survivors of complex trauma.
+Maggie was raised in Los Angeles and is a Registered Associate Marriage and Family Therapist (AMFT 139332) As a fire wife and mom of two, she has unique insight into the lives of first responders, and she’s seen firsthand the toll the job can take on first responder families.
+This led her to work with the first responder and military communities, as well as survivors of complex trauma.